 Filing a Right-to-Know Request with the Town of Raymond

-The Town Raymond has implemented a Right-To-Know Law Request Form to assist the public and the town with Right-to-Know Law (“RTK”) requests (also known as RSA-91A requests).
-The form will help assure that the Town and requester understand the information being sought.
-The Form is available on our website and at the town hall.
+The Town Raymond has implemented a Right-To-Know Law Request Form (the “Form”) to assist the public and the town with Right-to-Know Law (“RTK”) requests.
+The Form will help assure that the Town and requester understand the information being sought.
+The Form is available on our website and town hall.
 While state law does not require a written RTK request, written requests assure all parties have a verifiable copy of the request, and there is no ambiguity as to what is being requested.
-All official correspondences regarding RTK requests from the town will be in writing and strongly urge that all parties adhere to this practice.
+All official correspondence regarding RTK requests from the town will be in writing and strongly urge that all parties adhere to this practice.

 The Right To Know request form below can be submitted by:

 Postal Mail: Town Office (Attn: RTK) 4 Epping St. Raymond NH 03077

 View the NH Right-To-Know law (RSA 91-A).

 Any RTK request will be followed up on by contact from a Town of Raymond representative.
 The representative will confirm the information requested, how you would like to receive such information, the potential time frame to fulfill your request, and what costs will apply to the request (if applicable).
 The representative will also inform you of information readily available on our website, such as minutes, agendas, and annual reports.
 This can reduce your printing costs if you request written documentation.

 There is no charge to inspect documents at the Raymond Town Offices, or for the town to provide unredacted electronic copies of public documents.
 If the requesting information is to be made available on a USB flash drive, we require the drive be new and sealed in its original package.
 This ensures the safety of our computers and our data.